 The DESE website provides helpful information and resources for schools:

-LGBT Student Rights in Massachusetts Public Schools
+LGBTQ Student Rights in Massachusetts Public Schools

 Access to Equal Educational Opportunity: Laws and Regulations